grommunio/grommunio-web/plugins/intranet/README.md

 # Intranet Plugin

 ## Introduction
-This plugin adds one or more buttons in the top menu bar which can be used to open a webpage inside grommunio web.
+This plugin adds one or more buttons in the top menu bar which can be used to open a webpage inside grommunio Web.

 ## Configuration